sidneynakatani/chikyuu/README.md

 ## More

-Blog about the project: http://nakalabs.herokuapp.com/articles/moduloGPS.html
+Blog about the project(Portuguese version): http://nakalabs.herokuapp.com/articles/moduloGPS.html

 ## Authors